New Haven and Northampton Railroad: Assumption of control by the New York, New Haven and Hartford Railroad

 The New Haven leased the Canal Line in 1887, ending its independence.
 While the Canal Line was only mildly profitable for its new owners, the New Haven judged the costs of allowing a competitor such as the Boston and Albany or the New York and New England Railroad to take control to be far higher.
 The New Haven and Northampton continued to exist on paper until it was finally merged into the New Haven on October 26, 1910.

 20th century

-Entering the 20th century, the New Haven and Northampton was considered a secondary route compared to the parallel New Haven–Springfield Line.
-The first cuts to the railroad came in 1919, when the branches to Shelburne and Turners Falls were both placed out of service.
-While freight service resumed on the Turners Falls branch a few years later, the tracks between Shelburne and South Deerfield were formally abandoned in 1925.